nulligun/oat/README.md

 The API documentation is a work in progress.
 The plan is to move the API from to it's own repo and provide a npm package to make it easy to use in JS apps.

+## Running your own

+Currently you'll need to generate your own private key if you want to run an API server.
+The server needs to use Google DNS for it's lookups.
+Don't run the server in it's current state without replacing the private key in oat_server.js.
+This will be easier to setup when I have a bit more time.

 ## References Used